 PhotoRec will start scanning the selected drive right away.
 There are usually many files to scan, so it can take upwards of 15 to 30 minutes.

 This is normal.
 Let PhotoRec perform the scan without interference.
-But if the scan is projecting to take longer than a couple of hours, then you may have accidentally selected to scan your entire computer drive or an unpartitioned drive on your computer.
+But if the scan is projecting to take longer than a couple of hours, you may have accidentally selected to scan your entire computer drive or an unpartitioned drive on your computer.

 In that case, press Enter to stop the PhotoRec process and go back to the main screen.